Fix Mike Hopefully

 Voice input was part of the original brief.
 The Agent delivered it on day two.
 It broke immediately.

 What started as a voice input button touching four files turned into a 19-file odyssey.
-Platform detection, browser-specific error handlers, audio monitoring, recognition event factories.
+Special cases for different phones and browsers.
+Different error handlers.
+Audio monitoring.
+Recognition event factories.
 Six major rewrites over six days.
 The commit messages tell the story:

 “Try to fix speech recognition”